toolateralus/scrit/docs/features.md

 }()

-// assign the func to a var
+// assign the func to a var, a fn pointer.

 f = func() {